ChrisCPO/ChrisCPO.github.io/work.md

 ---
 layout: page
 title: Experience
+permalink: work
 ---

 ## Things I do for money

-I have worked on numerous Rails projects not limited to:
+I have worked on numerous projects, not limited to:

 - [vinous](https://vinous.com/)

 - [delectable](https://delectable.com/)

-You can always grab my full [Resume][1]
+For a fuller more detailed grab my [Resume][1]

 ## Things I do for fun